Fight 03 · Pillar one

 The honest situation

-The activity itself runs on darkness.
-Lobbyists hand members ready-to-introduce bill text.
-There’s no requirement to disclose who actually wrote the legislation a member files under their own name.
+The work itself happens in the dark.
+Lobbyists routinely write entire bills and hand them to members, who file them as their own, with no requirement to disclose who actually wrote the law.
 Meetings between members and lobbyists are not publicly logged.
-The Lobbying Disclosure Act covers paid lobbyists who spend more than a defined threshold of their time on lobbying contacts, which means a sizable population of people influencing Congress for a paycheck never has to register at all.
+And the Lobbying Disclosure Act only covers people who spend above a set share of their time lobbying - so a large population of paid influencers never has to register at all.

 My pledge